Current Science and Alexander Technique 2nd Annual International Webinar

 Specific topics will include postural control, sensory appreciation, body schema, stress, biomechanics of procedures, emotions, inhibition, and direction.
 Activities will include body illusions, experiencing body schema in action, inhibition tests, and break out discussion groups.
 We will also be debunking outdated concepts such as tonic neck reflexes, righting reflexes, ingrained startle pattern, tensegrity, and natural movement.

 This webinar is for Alexander teachers, teachers in training, and students who want to understand Alexander Technique from a scientific perspective.
 No background in science is needed.
-For participants who have taken workshops with us before, this webinar will serve as both a reinforcement of concepts and an intensification of the material – we will go more in depth and provide more chance for reading, questions, and personal reflection.
+For participants who have taken workshops with us before, this webinar will serve as both a reinforcement of concepts and an intensification of the material—we will go more in depth and provide more chance for reading, questions, and personal reflection.

-We have been giving these workshops for three years now, live and via webinars, in Ireland, Spain, England, Israel, The Netherlands, Brazil, Argentina, Mexico, and the USA for both AT teachers and teachers in training.
+We have been giving workshops for four years now, live and via webinars, in Ireland, Spain, England, Germany, Israel, The Netherlands, Brazil, Argentina, Mexico, and the USA for both AT teachers and teachers in training.
 Our initial goal was to communicate rigorous science of Alexander Technique in ways that are accessible and fun.
 The workshops have since grown in both content and scope.
 They are now part of a broader dialogue about how to think objectively, scientifically, and professionally about what we do.
 We are excited about the enthusiasm and content they have generated.

 Dr. Johnson is a PhD. physicist and a practicing STAT/NeVLAT certified teacher of the Alexander Technique with over 15 years of research experience and 8 years of AT teaching experience.
 Dr. Cacciatore is a PhD.
 Neuroscientist and STAT certified teacher, author of many peer reviewed scientific articles on Alexander Technique, with 20 years of research experience.